 Oceans, which cover three quarters of the Earth’s surface, drive our planet’s natural systems; they are the home of vast biodiversity, and are a vital link in the livelihoods of billions of people.
 But threats from climate change, pollution, overfishing, and coastal habitat loss are drastically impacting the delicate balance between ocean processes and populations.

 UNU examines human–ocean relationships to help ensure mutual welfare.
 Our fisheries training programmes are building the capacity of scientists, resource managers, and policymakers to boost livelihoods in small island developing states, improve small-scale fish processing in vulnerable African communities, and foster sustainable, profitable yields for European Union fisheries in distant waters.
-Our work on oceans blends the latest fisheries knowledge with understanding of traditional management practices to support marine and coastal habitats, and foster the sustainable use of marine resources.
+Our work on oceans blends fisheries knowledge with traditional management practices to support marine and coastal habitats, and foster the sustainable use of marine resources.

 “River deltas are fertile and highly populated landscapes, housing 360 million people worldwide.
 They are also climate change hotspots at risk for disasters like flooding, cyclones, and saline water intrusion.
 I am passionate about finding solutions that reduce risks to these vital landscapes, and to those who call them home.”